limerickIT/SD4-Enterprise-Dev/Snippets/Call Servlet on Startup.md

 </servlet>
 ```

-The load-on-startup value should be **_int_**, if it’s a negative value then thebservlet container will load the servlet based on request(s) and
+The load-on-startup value should be **_int_**, if it’s a negative value then the servlet container will load the servlet based on request(s) and
 but if it’s 0 or a positive value, the container will load it on application startup.

 If there are multiple servlets with load-on-startup value such as 0,1,2,3 then lower integer value servlet will be loaded first.